 “Why are you interested in law school?”

 There are no prerequisite classes or required majors for law school.
-You should choose majors and/or concentrations that you enjoy and that you can do well in.
-By designating yourself as “pre-law,” all you are doing is signifying that you are preparing yourself for the legal field by developing skills through classes, extracurricular opportunities, jobs and internships.
-As a St. Olaf liberal arts student, your education is designed to give you a broad base of knowledge and the ability to think analytically and express yourself clearly.
+Choose a major that you enjoy and that draws on your academic strengths and skills.
+If you decide that you’re “pre-law,” you are signaling that you are interested in the legal field by developing skills through classes, extracurricular opportunities, jobs and internships.
+As a St. Olaf liberal arts student, your education is designed to give you a broad base of knowledge and the ability to think analytically and to express yourself clearly.
 In other words, you are already on the path to becoming a successful law school candidate.

 - What you actually enjoy learning.
-You don’t have to be a political science and history major if you would rather study physics and environmental studies.
+You don’t have to be a political science or history major if you would rather study physics or environmental studies.
 (In fact, there is a demand for lawyers with a background in the sciences.)
 Furthermore, if you choose to study subjects that you actually like, you will probably excel more readily.
-Doing well academically – i.e. 300 level courses- is important because your GPA is heavily weighted in the admissions process.
+Doing well academically is important because your GPA is heavily weighted in the admissions process.

 - Whether your course work is challenging enough.
-More challenging course work will better prepare you for the demands of law school.
+More challenging course work, especially 300-level courses, which strengthen your analytical skills, will better prepare you for the demands of law school.

 Choosing Your Courses